downloadpgm/zepp_spark_client_yarn_cluster_dockerized/README.md

 In the browser, issue the address https://host:8080 to access the Zeppelin Notebook.

-Click on anonymous -> Interpreter and the look for spark framework.
+At upper right corner, click on anonymous -> Interpreter.
+It shows many interpreters Zeppelin can work.
+Look for spark framework.

 Setup the following parameters :
 ```shell